 Unlike some vegetables, peeling mushrooms is not recommended, as it can lead to a loss of both flavor and nutritional value.
-It is mainly recommended for aged mushrooms.
 The stem (or "foot") of the mushroom is usually edible.
-Some species have a tough and fibrous stem that need to be removed.
-In other cases, simply cut of the base of the stem if it is dry or has traces of soil.
+Some species have a tough and fibrous stem that needs to be removed.
+In other cases, simply cut off the base of the stem if it is dry or has traces of soil.

 Cook mushrooms in stainless steel, glass, cast iron or terra-cotta pots to avoid their browning.

 To get maximum flavor, it is best to add mushrooms at the end of cooking to dishes that require prolonged simmering.

 ≻≻-Back to Home page from Edible mushrooms.